cmyrsh/cmyrsh/README.md

 - 👋 Hi, I’m @cmyrsh
-- 👀 I’m interested in building new supertool that fixes all devvers problems.
+- 👀 I’m interested in building supertools.
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m expert in java and currently learning kubernetes, go, rust
-- 💞️ I’m looking to collaborate on message brokers
 - 📫 How to reach me cmyrsh@github

 <!---